PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 ```

 By default the `query` portion of a URL string that has been parsed with
 `url.parse` is a string.
-So we also need to parse the query string it
+So to find the `type` argument in the quesystring
-self, we use `qs.parse` to do this, and use deconstruction to pull out
+we use `qs.parse` to convert it to an object, then use ES2015 deconstruction assign
-a `type` property.
+the `type` property to a `type` reference.
 Imagine we have a route `/users?type=blue`, our
 `query` parameter will be `?type=blue`, and the result of passing
 that to `qs.parse` will be an object: `{type: 'blue'}`.
 This means our
 `type` reference will be the string: `'blue'`.
 If there is no query string,